tastaturtier/var-layout-ste/README.md

 The TeX Gyre fonts are being released under the [GUST Font License (GFL)](http://www.gust.org.pl/projects/e-foundry/licenses), which is a free license, legally equivalent to the [LaTeX Project Public License (LPPL)](http://www.latex-project.org/lppl/), version 1.3c or later.
 The freedoms granted by GFL include the free use of the fonts for whatever purpose you wish.
 You can also take the fonts and modify them for your own use or redistribution, but to avoid confusion in such a case you are requested to change the name(s) of the font(s) and comprising files—please follow the guidance of the [license](http://www.gust.org.pl/projects/e-foundry/licenses/index_html).

 # Options
+The ``var`` layout class can be controlled through the following parameters:
 - ``lang=german/british`` (optional, default: ``german``)
 - ``ebook=true/false`` (optional, default: ``false``)
 - ``prefacefile=texfile`` (optional)